GamerTygoNL/Titanic/README.md

 - [x] Fix player head model when sneaking and unsneaking
 - [x] Remove "Saving level..." when on a server, it doesn't save anything
 - [ ] Dragging HUD mods isn't entirely perfect
+- [ ] When switching worlds, your skin gets set to Steve sometimes.

 ## QOL Suggestions Roadmap
 - [x] ~~Convenient~~ Modern Inventory